DDudka9/freeda/docs/source/index.rst

 FREEDA
 ==================================

-FREEDA (Finder of Rapidly Evolving Exons in De novo Assemblies) is a Python built end-to-end automated pipeline to detect positive selection.
+FREEDA (Finder of Rapidly Evolving Exons in De novo Assemblies) is a Python built end-to-end automated pipeline to detect positive selection, created for experimental cell biologists without training in computational biology and molecular evolution.

 .. toctree::
    :maxdepth: 2